Your breast cancer risk

 Your family history becomes important when:

-• More than one relative on the same side of your family (mother's or father's side) has been diagnosed with breast cancer
+• More than one relative on the same side of your family (either mother’s or father’s) has been diagnosed with breast cancer

-• Relatives are diagnosed with breast cancer at a young age (under 50 years of age) and closer to you (for example, your sister rather than your cousin)
+• Your relatives were diagnosed with breast cancer at a young age (below 50 years) and are more closely related to you (for example, your sister rather than your cousin)

-• If a family member has breast cancer in both breasts
+• A family member has cancer in both breasts

 • Both breast and ovarian cancer exists in your family

-Various gene mutations increase the risk of breast cancer.
-These include BRCA 1 and BRCA 2.
+Various gene mutations – including BRCA 1 and BRCA 2 – increase the risk of breast cancer.

-A family history of prostate cancer and pancreatic cancer is also associated with an increased risk of breast cancer.
+A family history of prostate and pancreatic cancer can increase the risk of breast cancer.
+Risks are also higher if you have many relatives affected by various cancers.

 Breast density